 - 1. What is the most important reason for doing a vehicle inspection? - 2.
 What things should you check during a trip? - 3.
 Name some key steering system parts. - 4.
 Name some suspension system defects. - 5.
 What three kinds of emergency equipment must you have? - 6.
 What is the minimum tread depth for front tires?
-For other tires? - Name some things you should check on the front of your vehicle during the walk around inspection.

-- 8. What should wheel bearing seals be checked for? - 9.
-How many red reflective triangles should you carry? - 10.
+For other tires? - Name some things you should check on the front of your vehicle during the walkaround inspection. - 8.
+What should wheel bearing seals be checked for? - How many red reflective triangles should you carry? - 10.
 How do you test hydraulic brakes for leaks? - 11.
 Why put the starter switch key in your pocket during the pre-trip inspection?

 These questions may be on your test.
-If you can't answer them all, re-read subsection 2.1.
+If you cannot answer them all, reread subsection 2.1.